tomesink/obsidian/10 Projects/Notes/11.02 Web Design Masterclass/Project 1 - Ace.md

 ![[Pasted image 20241001112118.png]]

-Just add an empty square at the end:
+Just add an empty rectangle where it is best suited (after the logo or):

 ![[Screenshot 2024-10-01 at 11.23.54.png]]